bioacoustic-ai/bacpipe/README.md

 # If you just want to run models and get embeddings and don't want
 # the dashboard and all of that, define an embedder object and pass it
 # the model name, and the settings you modified
+# To ensure birdnet is downloaded, run the following (this is done by default
+# if you run bacpipe.play(), but without that, you need to call this explicitly)
+bacpipe.ensure_std_models(bacpipe.settings.model_base_path)

 em = bacpipe.Embedder('birdnet', **vars(bacpipe.settings))
 # the vars part is important!